loco-3d/crocoddyl/README.md

 * [SciPy](https://www.scipy.org/)
 * [example-robot-data](https://gepgitlab.laas.fr/gepetto/example-robot-data) (optional)

-Crocoddyl is yet a pure Python library.
-You don't need to install it.
+Crocoddyl is yet a pure Python library; you don't need to install it.
 You can run examples and tests from the root dir of the repository:

 		cd PATH_TO_CROCODDYL
 		python examples/talos_arm.py